South African Organ Builders: History

 The firm has its origins in the Century Radio and Tube Co, S.A., a dealership specialising in the sale of radios, pianos and harmoniums.
-Willem van Loon, a Dutch organ builder who immigrated to South Africa in 1934, operated a subsidiary of the firm.
+Willem van Loon, a Dutch electrical and mechanical technician who immigrated to South Africa in 1934, operated a subsidiary of the firm.
 In 1946, Century Radio and Tube Co decided to open an organ-building division, spearheaded by van Loon.
 The post-war situation in Europe was such that van Loon struggled to source instruments from European builders, eventually concluding that it would be easier to build organs in South Africa.
 After advertising for new apprentices in January 1948, Century Organ Builders—the SAOB's precursor—was registered on 1 July 1948, operating from a premises on Struben Street, Pretoria.
 Several organs were built under the name "Century Organ Builders", with certain components imported (like metal pipes, blowers, magnets and keys) and others made in South Africa (like windchests, consoles, wind reservoirs, and casework).

 The firm was renamed in July 1950, assuming the name South African Organ Builders.
 Albert Troskie writes that this change was necessary given the similarity between the name of the radio company and the organ builders, implying that the radio company was no longer a part of the operation.
 Tenuously branded as "South Africa's first and only Church Organ Factory", the firm entered into a contract in 1950 with E.F.
 Walcker & Co, providing Walcker organs to South African churches till about 1960.

 SAOB moved into larger premises in Silverton, Pretoria, in 1957, owing to an ever increasing demand for new instruments—especially within the three South African Dutch Reformed Churches.
 In 1964, SAOB started producing metal pipework, an achievement which represented an important landmark for the firm.
 An article in the Rand Daily Mail on 15 June 1973 reiterates the point by exclaiming that "Pipe Organs Go SA", and noting that the SAOB was building instruments with "more than 80 per cent local content".
 By 1982, the SAOB found that their premises were yet again too small; the firm's new buildings in Waltloo were opened on 22 January 1982 by the Minister of Industry, Trade and Tourism, Dawie de Villiers.
 Less than a decade later (1991), the firm moved again to Silvertondale.
 The demand of the 1950s, 1960s, and 1970s was, however, not to last; by 1998, the Director of the SAOB, Fanie Schoeman, noted that the firm's work had slowed considerably.
 The firm has since ceased to operate.